 Achieving a Clean Aesthetic: The Basics of Cable Management

 Cable clutter kills the clean aesthetic you worked hard to build on your gaming desk.
-The right cable management approach depends on your desk material, room size, and how often you rearrange gear, but a combination of under-desk trays, clips, sleeves, and strategic routing can hide most wires while keeping everything accessible and safe.
+The right cable management approach depends on your desk material, room size, and how often you rearrange gear.
+By combining under-desk trays, clips, sleeves, and strategic routing, you can hide wires while keeping everything accessible and safe.

 Related Setup Guides